omidiu/Mini-Torch/README.md

     <img src="./statics/pytorch_minitorch_.png" alt="YouTube Logo" width="100%" />
 </div>

-**MiniTorch** is a minimalist educational library built to uncover the mechanics behind PyTorch.
-Using only Python and NumPy.
+**MiniTorch** is a minimalist educational library built to uncover the mechanics behind PyTorch, using only Python and NumPy.
 This project is ideal for learners and educators who want to deepen their understanding of how deep learning frameworks work under the hood.